alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

-**Function Parameters in YAML form:** For the more sophisticated uses of :ref:`transform-expressions` and :ref:`calculated-fields`, extra information is sometimes needed and entered here.
+**Function Parameters in YAML form:** For the more sophisticated uses of :ref:`transform-expressions` and :ref:`calculated-fields`, extra information is sometimes needed and is entered here.
 Refer to those documents for more information.
 For simple sensors, this input should be left blank.

 **Calculation order:** This input is used with :ref:`calculated-fields` and